jupyterhub/jupyterhub/docs/source/getting-started.md

 - **Proxy**: the public facing part of the server that uses a dynamic proxy to route HTTP requests to the Hub and Single User Servers.
 - **Hub**: manages user accounts and authentication and coordinates Single Users Servers using a Spawner.

+To use JupyterHub, you need a Unix server (typically Linux) running somewhere that is accessible to your team on the network.
+The JupyterHub server can be on an internal network at your organisation, or it can run on the public internet (in which case, take care with `security <getting-started.html#security>`__).
+Users access JupyterHub in a web browser, by going to the IP address or domain name of the server.

+Basic principles:

+* Hub spawns proxy
+* Proxy forwards all requests to hub by default
+* Hub handles login, and spawns single-user servers on demand
+* Hub configures proxy to forward url prefixes to single-user servers

+Different :doc:`authenticators <authenticators>` control access to JupyterHub.
+The default one (pam) uses the user accounts on the server where JupyterHub is running.
+If you use this, you will need to create a user account on the system for each user on your team.
+Using other authenticators, you can allow users to sign in with e.g. a Github account, or with any single-sign-on system your organisation has.

+Next, :doc:`spawners <spawners>` control how JupyterHub starts the individual notebook server for each user.
+The default spawner will start a notebook server on the same machine running under their system username.
+The other main option is to start each server in a separate container, often using Docker.

 ## JupyterHub's default behavior